Epistemic diversity across language models mitigates knowledge collapse: Introduction

-While there are many forms of diversity across models (e.g., size, architecture, alignment, system messaging)\footnote{A specific model architecture can be used to build different AI systems (i.e., the end products with which users interact).
-For simplicity, we use ``model type'' to differentiate between OPT-125m and GPT2 pre-trained base models and ``model'' to refer to the fine-tuned versions.}, we focus on training data as the way of instantiating epistemic diversity.
-To do this under a controlled setting, we segment the training data, which is fixed in size and, in the first iteration step, also in content.
+While in practice systems can be differentiated in many ways, (e.g., by size, architecture, post-training, system messaging)\footnote{A specific model architecture can be used to build different AI systems (i.e., the end products with which users interact).
+For simplicity, we use ``model family'' to differentiate between OPT and GPT2 pre-trained base models and ``model'' to refer to the fine-tuned versions.}, \textit{we instantiate ecosystem diversity through variation in training data}.
+To do this under a controlled setting, we randomly segment the training data, which is fixed in size and, in the first iteration step, also in content.
 Through this process, we go from one, pre-trained model to multiple fine-tuned models ($M$=1, 2, 4, 16), as shown in Figure~\ref{fig:approach}.
+This segmentation approach allows us to vary ecosystem diversity ($D=M$) in a relatively simple manner, while keeping factors, such as model family and the per-ecosystem resource budget for sample size and computation, fixed.
 We use Wikitext2 \cite{merity2016pointer} as the dataset for generating artificial training data, evaluation, and initial training.
-This segmentation approach allows us to vary ecosystem diversity ($D=M$) in a relatively simple manner, while keeping factors, such as model type and the per-ecosystem resource budget for sample size and computation, fixed.

-Our experiments under a fixed budget yield an optimal ecosystem diversity greater than zero for model performance when models are trained on their own output, as shown in Figure~\ref{fig:macro_perplexity_vs_diversity}.
-Too much diversity (and less training data per model) results in high perplexity at early stages, and too little leads to a high degeneration rate in the long term.
-We theorize that a trade-off primarily between increasing ecosystem-level expressivity (the ensemble can represent a richer mixture as members can specialize to subpopulations) and decreasing approximation capacity of the individual training data on the true distribution explains the U-shaped relationship between performance and diversity.
+In our primary experimental setting, we use the smallest versions of the two model families (OPT-125m and GPT2).\\ Our experiments identify an optimal level of ecosystem diversity for model performance, which increases monotonically with the number of self-training iterations (Figure~\ref{fig:opt_diversity_iterations}).
+In other words, the prevailing strategy of training a single model on as much data as possible is short-sighted: over longer horizons, a collection of models trained on segmented datasets outperforms a single model.
+As the number of self-training loops increases, stronger segmentation is required to reach the diversity level that maximizes overall performance.
+Put simply, the benefits of diversity grow with the number of iterations.